kucherenko/cli-typescript-starter/README.md

 ## Usage

+This starter comes equipped with several predefined scripts to facilitate development, alongside sample commands to demonstrate the capabilities of the CLI application.

+### Running Commands

+- In development mode, use `pnpm start [command name]` to run any command.
+This utilizes `ts-node` for a seamless development experience.
+- In production, execute the CLI application directly with `cli-typescript-starter [command name]` to run the desired command from the built project.

+### Sample Commands

+- **`info`**: Prints information about the current system and Node.js configuration.
+This command is useful for verifying the environment in which the CLI is running.
+- **`greeting`**: Demonstrates interactive prompts within the CLI.
+It's a great way to see how user inputs can be handled in a friendly manner.

+All commands are located in the `src/commands/` folder.
+This organization makes it easy to find and modify commands or add new ones as needed.

+### Script Commands

 This starter comes with several predefined scripts to help with development:

 - `pnpm build` - Build the project using `tsup`.